xdong05/xdong05.github.io/research.md

 </p>

-Beneath permanent ice in Antarctic lakes lie complex benthic microbial mats, organized into striking spatial patterns.
-These ecosystems are now being reshaped by climate change—but how will they respond?
-Will changes be gradual or abrupt?
+Beneath permanent ice and meters of liquid water in many Antarctic lakes reside structurally complex arrays of spatially self-organized microbial mats,  forming pinnacles, cones, or hexagonal structures (<a href="https://en.wikipedia.org/wiki/Stromatolite" style="font-weight: 600;">modern stromatolites</a>).
+These unique ecosystems are now being reshaped by climate change.
+We are developing models to predict how climate-driven changes—particularly the reduction or loss of summer ice cover—might affect, or may have already affected, benthic microbial communities.
+By integrating the morphology and spatial patterning of these modern stromatolites with their biophysical and biochemical environments, we aim to refine our understanding of the controls on microbial community organization.
+This, in turn, will improve interpretations of *ancient* stromatolites in the geologic record and shed light on key questions about Earth’s evolutionary and environmental history.

-Collaborating with [Dr. Dawn Sumner](https://dysumner.faculty.ucdavis.edu), we are applying pattern formation theory and computational fluid dynamics (CFD) to understand pinnacle-forming microbial mats (**[modern stromatolite](https://en.wikipedia.org/wiki/Stromatolite)**) in Lake Vanda, Antarctica (funded by [NSF-OPP](https://www.nsf.gov/div/index.jsp?div=OPP)) and their response to ice melting under climate change.
+Collaborating with [Dr. Dawn Sumner](https://dysumner.faculty.ucdavis.edu), we are applying pattern formation theory and computational fluid dynamics (CFD) to understand pinnacle-forming microbial mats in Lake Vanda, Antarctica (funded by [NSF-OPP](https://www.nsf.gov/div/index.jsp?div=OPP)) and their response to ice melting under climate change.

 <div style="margin-top: 60px;"></div>